2025 Review

 Work on the Grayling butterfly continued with the discovery of new colonies on the Long Mynd, including 'Grayling Rock' at the start of the Burway, and the production of a leaflet, funded by the National Trust, describing the pioneering work undertaken by the Grayling Action Group at the Stiperstones.

 Early emergences continued with our earliest-ever record of a Brown Hairstreak, on 8 July near Fladbury.
-A second was seen the following day at Smite Farm by Rhona Goddard, now working for Shropshire Wildlife Trust.
+A second was seen the following day at Smite Farm by Rhona Goddard, now working for Worcestershire Wildlife Trust.

 This month marked the starting point of what later became a new volunteer-led and independent organisation, based in the West Midlands and focused on the delivery of local action for butterflies and moths.
 Many factors contributed to this decision but, in short, many of our long-term and experienced volunteers within the West Midlands Branch felt that changes in Butterfly Conservation were making it more difficult for us to recruit and retain volunteers, significantly reducing our ability to work effectively.
 Setting up our own group has enabled us to control our own projects and ensure that resources are applied exclusively to conserving species within our region.